Momo (2025 film)

-Momo is a 2025 German fantasy film written and directed by Christian Ditter.
+Momo is a 2025 English-Language German fantasy film written and directed by Christian Ditter.
 It adapts Michael Ende’s 1973 novel Momo.
 The film stars Alexa Goodall as the title character alongside Araloyin Oshunremi, Kim Bodnia, Claes Bang, Laura Haddock, Jennifer Amaka Pettersson, David Schütter and Martin Freeman.
 The project was developed by producer Christian Becker for Rat Pack Filmproduktion, Westside Filmproduktion and Constantin Film in collaboration with Pakt Media.
 Fil Eisler composed the score, Christian Rein served as cinematographer and the film was edited by Sandy Saffeels and Friedemann Schmidt.
 Momo had its world premiere at the 2025 Zurich Film Festival during the gala section and was released theatrically in Germany on 2 October 2025.

 Plot

 Momo is an orphan girl who lives in the ruins of an ancient amphitheatre and befriends the locals.
 She has a gift for listening to people and helping them solve their problems.
 When a powerful corporation of grey-clad agents persuades people to “save” their time in a time bank, the populace becomes obsessed with efficiency and loses their sense of joy.
 Momo discovers that the so-called time savings are being stolen, and with the help of Master Hora and his tortoise Cassiopeia, she confronts the time thieves before their time is lost.